-Thanks to white limestone at the bottom of the lake, the water here is famously clear and therefore ideal for snorkeling and swimming.
+Thanks to the white limestone at the bottom of the lake, the water here is famously clear and, therefore, ideal for snorkeling and swimming.
 It’s also rich in underwater life, including a colony of stromatolites – stony formations created by cyanobacteria and some of the oldest lifeforms on Earth.

 As well as snorkeling and seeing the underwater world of Bacalar, there are a number of other activities to enjoy.
 Kayaking is popular here, and there are many rental companies situated around the lake – a boat tour allows you to see the length and breadth of the lake with a knowledgeable guide.